 The AIID will further establish Victoria as a global leader in infectious diseases and public health.
 The initiative will harness the immense potential of Victoria’s biomedical sector, providing opportunities for research collaboration, platform and knowledge-sharing.

-The AIID will support the translation of ground-breaking research into life-saving outcomes, including the development and production of therapeutics, diagnostics, and vaccines.
+The AIID will support the translation of ground-breaking research into life-saving outcomes, including the development of therapeutics, diagnostics, and vaccines.

-In addition to delivering significant research and public health outcomes, the AIID will also support Victoria’s economic recovery from COVID-19 by supporting hundreds of jobs, increasing productivity of the biomedical sector and driving commercialisation opportunities.
+In addition to delivering significant research and public health outcomes, the AIID will also support hundreds of jobs, increasing productivity of the biomedical sector and driving commercialisation opportunities.